mulesoft-consulting/MuleSoft_DeploymentAsCode/README.md

 #### Before the first run:

 Configuration file `deployment_descriptor.yml` must be updated:
-* **Env** - environment applications are deployed on (if configuration of another environment is required, the suggestion is to create a new branch from this repository - please see Suggestion details at the end of the section).
+* **Env** - environment applications are deployed on (if configuration of another environment is required, the suggestion is to create a new branch from this repository - please, find Suggestion section at the end of the document).
 * **Business Group** - insert your Business Group, where your applications are deployed (or will be deployed).
 * **Applications** - configure the applications and runtime details.